martinqt/GitExtensionsDoc/source/settings.rst

     If checked, the script is added to the context menu that is displayed when right-clicking on a line in the Commit Log page.

+  .. setting:: Is PowerShell

+    If checked, the command is started through a powershell.exe process.
+    If the :ref:`settings-scripts-run-in-background` is checked, the powershell console is closed after finishing.
+If not, the powershell console is left for the user to close it manually.

   .. setting:: Command

     Enter the command to be run.
 This can be any command that your system can run e.g. an executable program,